prisms-center/CASMcode_crystallography/python/doc/usage/prim.rst

     prim = xtal.Prim(lattice=lattice, coordinate_frac=coordinate_frac, occ_dof=occ_dof,
                      occupants=occupants, title="ising")

-The :class:`~casm.xtal.Occupant` constructor parameter `name` is a "chemical name" which must be equal for occupants to be found symmetrically equivalent.
+The :class:`~libcasm.xtal.Occupant` constructor parameter `name` is a "chemical name" which must be equal for occupants to be found symmetrically equivalent.

 **Example: Molecular occupants with distinct orientations**

-The :class:`~casm.xtal.AtomComponent` can be used to specify the positions of individual atoms in a molecular :class:`~casm.xtal.Occupant`.
+The :class:`~libcasm.xtal.AtomComponent` can be used to specify the positions of individual atoms in a molecular :class:`~libcasm.xtal.Occupant`.
 The following specifies three orientations of O2, aligned along the x, y, and z axes, respectively.

 .. code-block:: Python